jschuemann/nBio_docs/Geometries/DNAmodels.rst

    :align: center

 DNA has been modeled with Monte Carlo simulations for the last three decades.
-Originally, energy depositions were modeled within simple cylindrical targets representing DNA stands, nucleosomes or chromatin fibers in order to compare to the experimental microdosimetry data.
-Further details can be found in Nikjoo et al. (1989) and Nikjoo et al. (1991).
+Originally, energy depositions were modeled within simple cylindrical targets representing DNA stands, nucleosomes or chromatin fibers in order to compare to the experimental microdosimetry data [1]_ [2]_.

 Three simple cylindrical target geometries are available, these represent a chromatin fiber (yellow), nucleosome (red) and DNA strand (green), respectively::